FindNode

 TP:scrollable[,<position>]

-This template returns the leaf nodes of the indicated scrollable. "position" is the number starts from 0, top to bottom.
+This template returns the on-screen items (leaf nodes) of scrollable identified by "position". "position" is the number starts from 0, top to bottom.
 Can obtain better result with resource ID in scrollable nodes.
+Default position is zero.
+Will raise error if cannot find scrollable node on screen.
+"TP:scrollable" return the leaf node on one scrollable node, "BP:scrollable" will match all the scrollable nodes on the screen.

 To obtains all scrollable nodes in the current screen: